microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 > When you are building your production bot, never expose your Web Chat or Direct Line secret to the client.
 Instead, you should use the secret to generate a limited token and send it to the client.
 For information, please refer [to this page on how to generate a Direct Line token](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0#generate-token) and [Enhanced Direct Line Authentication feature](https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/).

 During development, you will run your bot locally.
-Azure Bot Services will send activities to your bot thru a public URL.
+Azure Bot Services will send activities to your bot through a public URL.
 You can use [ngrok](https://ngrok.com/) to expose your bot server on a public URL.

 1. Run `ngrok http -host-header=localhost:3978 3978`
 1. Update your Bot Channel Registration.
 You can use [Azure CLI](https://aka.ms/az-cli) or [Azure Portal](https://portal.azure.com)